 Many of us enjoy playing the piano.
-But often, we need to use a digital piano with/without headphones for various reasons.
+And some of us need to use a digital piano with/without headphones for various reasons.
 Occasionally, we grab opportunities to play an acoustic piano, to enjoy its intricate key touch and natural sound.
 But there may not be as many such opportunities as we wish.
 There are some attractive piano studios in NYC (e.g., 244, Kaufman), but they are a little too far away for a casual visit from our area (Ewing, NJ).

 Musical instruments and other relevant devices:

 The above list is subject to change without notice.
 Advance reservations are necessary.
 Due to unexpected conditions, there may be cases when we need to cancel reservations or ask the guests to leave.

 Location: Ewing, NJ (near the intersection of Pennington Road and Charles Ewing Blvd.)

 Donation: Again, donation is not necessary.
 However, if the guests are willing to contribute to the studio, we would accept donations, including used (but not-being-used) musical instruments (we are also willing to purchase certain used instruments).
 Or, if the guests think that an opportunity like this is good for the community, rather than donating to us, they might want to come up with their own creative ideas.
 For example, someone might be able to start a community tool sharing program.

 Note: Since the studio is part of a private residence, it needs to be used as such.
 In fact, the "studio" is just a living room and is not sound proof, actually, not even closed.
 And someone in the household will always be present.
 So, the sound from the instruments will be heard by us.
 At the same time, the guests may hear various household sounds, including the sound of cooking and cleaning.
 If the guests need to practice completely privately or without hearing other sounds, the digital piano with headphones can be used for that purpose.
 There is one more thing; the guests will be asked to take off their shoes.